 Does media use really impact marital quality?

 You only have to look around to see how media use impacts marriages.
-Next time you eat out, watch as couples sit together at a table together.
+Next time you eat out, watch as couples sit together at a table.
 Chances are, both of them will on their device instead of talking to each other.

 Jeffery Dew and Sarah Tulane, colleagues at Utah State University, decided to examine the issue.
 They studied more than 1,300 randomly selected married couples.
 Then, they measured their use of television, video games and social networking websites such as Facebook and Twitter.
 The couples rated their marital quality in terms of happiness in different areas, how often they fought and how likely they thought they were to get divorced.